afnom/missing-semester/_2024/using_cli_tools_for_work.md

 # ...

-# To disable tunneled clear text passwords, change to no here!
+# To disable tunnelled clear text passwords, change to no here!
 #PasswordAuthentication yes  # change to below
 PasswordAuthentication no    # to disable password authentication (only allowing SSH keypairs)
 ```